Metal Slug: Enemies

 The Mars People are aliens that are in a plot to take over Earth in the Metal Slug universe.
 They resemble squids, using their tentacles as a form of movement, and a strange fighting style that involves gas and a laser pistol.
-In Metal Slug 2, they appeared as enemies near the climax of the game, with their mothership appearing as the final boss.
-They appear again in Metal Slug 3, abducting Morden and one of the members of the Regular Army in the final level (whichever one the player uses will be abducted), only for the Regular Army and Morden's army to take the fight to their mothership and defeat them, and their leader Rootmars.
+In Metal Slug 2, they appeared as enemies near the climax of the game, with their mother ship appearing as the final boss.
+They appear again in Metal Slug 3, abducting Morden and one of the members of the Regular Army in the final level (whichever one the player uses will be abducted), only for the Regular Army and Morden's army to take the fight to their mother ship and defeat them, and their leader Rootmars.
 In Metal Slug 6, the Mars People, Morden, as well as his rebel army, and the Ikari Warriors, join forces with the Regular Army to fight a new alien invader who feeds on the Mars People.
 In Metal Slug X they appear as enemies early in the game.
 Mars People also are the first characters from the Metal Slug series who appear in a fighting game: first in SNK vs. Capcom: SVC Chaos as a hidden (but playable) character, and later in Neo Geo Battle Coliseum as an unlockable playable character.

 Development

-The aspect of the Metal Slug series was to create a simple, but exciting side-scrolling shoot-em-up game with an very easy control scheme (one joystick and three buttons).
+The aspect of the Metal Slug series was to create a simple, but exciting side-scrolling shoot-em-up game with an easy control scheme (one joystick and three buttons).
 The same team that created Metal Slug for the Neo-Geo previously created several games for Irem which have very similar graphics and gameplays, such as GunForce (1991), In the Hunt (1993) and Gunforce 2 (1994).

 Some of the stock sound effects and sprites from Irem and The King of Fighters titles were used in the Metal Slug games.
 The music was composed by Takushi Hiyamuta (who is credited as Hiya!), a key member of the Nazca Corporation, which was acquired by SNK in 1996.
 The first 3 titles were developed by the Nazca team before SNK declared bankruptcy in October 2001, leading to the disbandment of the original team.
 Anticipating the collapse of SNK, the company Playmore was launched in August 2001, which became known as SNK Playmore in 2003, the year after Metal Slug 4 was released.
 Development on the series has since continued without the original staff, with Noise Factory handling 4, 5, 6, and 7.